 The Windows and Mac distributions come with all executables pre-compiled.
 However, for installation on a UNIX or LINUX system, the code must be compiled locally or pre-compiled binaries installed.
 See the HYSPLIT web page for more information about how to obtain either LINUX version.
-If you are installing HYSPLIT for a workshop from a DVD, you may have the source code and a Red Hat precompiled version already available.
-If you are going to use the LINUX scripts directly from the DVD, it may be necessary to convert the EOL character using the dos2unix command.
-The remainder of this section discusses how to obtain and compile the source code from the respository.
+If you are installing HYSPLIT for a workshop, you may have the source code and a Red Hat precompiled version already available.
+If you are going to use the LINUX scripts, it may be necessary to convert the EOL character using the dos2unix command.
+The remainder of this section discusses how to obtain and compile the source code from the repository.

 - If you have obtained access instructions to the source code you will have a username and password.
 In all cases, access is through a secure connection through port 8443.
 You may need to install either SVN or WGET on your system using the following command line options:

 - svn --username XXXX --password YYYY export https://svn.arl.noaa.gov:8443/svn/hysplit

 - wget -r --reject "index.html" -nH --cut-dirs=1 --secure-protocol=auto --no-parent --no-check-certificate --user=XXXX --password=YYYY https://svn.arl.noaa.gov:8443/svn/hysplit/